antiso/logstash-chef/README.md

 Description
 ===========

 This is the semi-official 'all-in-one' Logstash cookbook.
+The only working vagrant box is "precise32".
+So, to execute it use:

+    vagrant up precise32

 Requirements
 ============